Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

     print(e)

 ```

-Save the above code snippet into a file, e.g. mraa_pir.py.
-Wire the Grove PIR sensor's D1 pin with the ReSpeaker Core V2's 0 header pin.
-Don't forget to wire the VCC and GND at the same time.
-Then run the code with
+Then run the code with the command below.(make sure you have located in the folder which contains the mraa_pir.py you've just saved)

 ```
 sudo python mraa_pir.py